aws/aws-lakeformation-best-practices/content/datasharing/cross-account/caversion.md

 ## Version 3:

 This version streamlines cross-account resource sharing by using AWS RAM to map multiple cross-account permissions to a single resource share.
-Optimization of AWS RAM resource shares reduces the number of shares needed for cross-account access.
+Optimization of AWS RAM resource shares reduce the number of shares needed for cross-account access.
 Further, this version allows sharing resources directly to external account IAM principals as well as sharing at the account level.

 Additionally, LF-Tags based access control would use AWS RAM for sharing, eliminating the need to update Glue Data Catalog resource policies, hence streamlining sharing with named-resources.
 You can also establish Tag Based cross-account sharing to Organizations or Organizational units.